kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Study the past, if you would divine the future. - Confucius
+    ## The doctor of the future will give no medicine, but will interest her or his patients in the care of the human frame, in a proper diet, and in the cause and prevention of disease. - Thomas Edison